 Evaluate major factors to mitigate risk

-The supply chain of electrical wire vendors has a moderate level of risk, with significant risk stemming from second-tier suppliers, including copper, zinc and mining operators.
+The supply chain of electrical wire vendors has a moderate level of risk, with much of this risk stemming from second tier suppliers, including copper, zinc and mining operators.
 Copper is the primary raw material input used to produce electrical wire.
-In fact, copper accounts for more than 80.0% of major supplier Encore...
+As a result, volatility from upstream copper suppliers can...
 Subscribe to learn more.